chaseruskin/orbit/docs/src/4_topic/4_template.md

 Templates are paths to a directory on your local filesystem that can be copied when creating a new IP with `orbit new`.

-Orbit automatically will omit copying a `.git` folder and a `Orbit.toml` file from the template's root directory.
+Orbit automatically omit copying a `.git` folder, `Orbit.toml` file, and `Orbit.lock` file from the template's root directory.
 You can specify additional ignore rules with the template configuration's `ignore` entry.

 ## Variable Substitution

 Templates support variable subsitution for more customized importing per project.
-Orbit searches for a double bracket notation `{{ }}` to signify a variable.
-Variables can exist in the filepath name or the file's contents.
+Orbit searches each text file for a double bracket notation `{{ }}` to signify a variable.
+Variables can exist in the filepath name or in the file's contents.

+The variable `{{ orbit.filename }}` changes to the current file's stem name (omits file extension) per each file being imported.

 ### Example
 Assume the given variables defined by Orbit: